-Standards and amendments Contents Application date IFRS 17 Insurance contracts Replaces IFRS 4.
-Changes the accounting for all entities that issue insurance contracts and investment contracts January 1, 2023 IAS 1 Amendment Presentation of financial statements Clarifies that liabilities will be classified as current or non-current depending on the rights at the end of the reporting period.
-The amendment also clarifies what IAS 1 means when it refers to the 'settlement' of a liability.
-January 1, 2022 Conceptual Framew ork - IFRS 3 amendments Business combinations Minor amendments were made to IFRS 3 to update references to the conceptual framework for financial reporting and to add an exception for the recognition of liabilities and contingent liabilities.
-January 1, 2022 IAS 16 Amendment Property, plant and equipment Prohibits companies from deducting the proceeds from the sale of items produced w hile the company is preparing an asset for its intended use from the cost of property, plant and equipment.
-January 1, 2022 IAS 37 Amendment Provisions, contingent liabilities and contingent assets Clarifies the unavoidable costs that must be included when assessing whether an onerous contract will generate losses.
-January 1, 2022 Annual Improvements to IFRS Standards Cycle 2018-2020 IFRS 9: Financial Instruments Clarifies the fees that should be included in the 10% test when derecognizing financial liabilities.
+Standards and amendments Contents Application Date IFRS 3 Amendment Business combinations Minor amendments to update the references to the Conceptual Framework for Financial Reporting, without changing the requirements for business combinations.
+January 1, 2022 IFRS 16 Amendment Property, plant and equipment Prohibits companies from deducting the proceeds from the sale of items produced w hile the company is preparing an asset for its intended use from the cost of property, plant and equipment.
+April 1, 2022 Annual Improvements to IFRS Standards Cycle 2018-2020 IFRS 9: Financial Instruments Clarifies the fees that should be included in the 10% test when derecognizing financial liabilities.
 January 1, 2022 IFRS 16: Leases Amendment to example 13 to remove the illustration of the lessor's payments for lease improvements.
-NIIF 1: First-time Adoption of International Financial Reporting Standards Allows entities that have valued their assets and liabilities at their book values in their parent company's accounts to also value cumulative translation differences using the amounts reported by the parent company.
-NIC 41: Agriculture Elimination of the requirement for entities to exclude tax cash flows when measuring fair value under IAS 41.
-IAS 10 and IAS 28 - Amendments Asset sale or contribution between an investor and an associate or joint venture Undetermined a) Affiliates
+IFRS 1: First-time Adoption of International Financial Reporting Standards Allows entities that have valued their assets and liabilities at their book values in their parent company's accounts to also value cumulative translation differences using the amounts reported by the parent company.
+IAS 41: Agriculture Elimination of the requirement for entities to exclude tax cash flows when measuring fair value under IAS 41.
+IAS 37 Amendment Provisions, contingent liabilities and contingent assets Clarifies the unavoidable costs that must be included when assessing whether an onerous contract will generate losses.
+January 1, 2022 IAS 1 and IAS 8 Amendments Presentation of Financial Statements and Accounting Policies Improve disclosures of accounting policies and to help financial statement users to distinguish between changes in accounting estimates and changes in accounting policies.
+January 1, 2023 IFRS 17 Insurance contracts Replaces IFRS 4.
+Changes the accounting for all entities that issue insurance contracts and investment contracts January 1, 2023 IAS 1 Amendment Presentation of financial statements regarding the classification of liabilities.
+Clarifies that liabilities will be classified as current or non-current depending on the rights at the end of the reporting period.
+January 1, 2023 IAS 12 Deferred taxes related to assets and liabilities arising from a single transaction.
+These amendments require companies to recognize deferred taxes on the initial recognition of transactions that result in equal amounts of taxable and deductible temporary differences.
+January 1, 2023 IFRS 10 and IAS 28 Amendment "Consolidated Financial Statements" and "Investments in Associates and Joint Venture Addresses an inconsistency betw een the requirements of IFRS 10 and IAS 28 in the treatment of the sale or provision of goods betw een an investor and its associate or joint venture.
+Undetermined a) Affiliates

-Empresas Copec S.A. and affiliates believe that adopting the standards, amendments and interpretations described above will not significantly affect its consolidated financial statements.
+Empresas Copec S.A. and affiliates believe that adopting the standards, amendments and interpretations described above will not significantly affect its consolidated financial statements when they are first applied.